 Michelle started ringing bells at age ten at her home church, St. Lucas United Church of Christ.
 She previously spent nine seasons with the Gateway Ringers.
 When not ringing bells, she indulges in her other obsessions of collecting beads for constructing jewelry and playing with polymer clay.
 She enjoys traveling with her family, who are avid fans of Walt Disney World and several Caribbean islands.
 Michelle can be found ringing upper treble bells, as she has an aversion to bells larger than her hands.

 Jeff joined ReBELLion in the Fall of 2019.
-He recently retired from ringing in the Gateway Ringers after 20 years, but decided to accept Dolan’s invitation to fill an open spot in ReBELLion.
-Jeff has been conducting handbell choirs since 1986, and currently has started a new community choir in South St. Louis county.
-He has a Master’s degree in Church Music from Concordia University Wisconsin and studied Organ with Dr. John Behnke, and is active in the St. Louis Chapter of the American Guild of Organists.
+Although he had retired from ringing with the Gateway Ringers for 20 years in the Spring of 2019, he reconsidered and accepted Dolan’s invitation to fill an open spot in ReBELLion.
+Jeff has been conducting handbell choirs since 1986, and has started a new community choir, the Great Rivers Handbell Ensemble, in South St. Louis county.
+He has a Master’s degree in Church Music from Concordia University Wisconsin and studied Organ with Dr. John Behnke and Dr. Nancy Ypma, professor of music at McKendree University in Lebanon, IL.
+He is active in the St. Louis Chapter of the American Guild of Organists and the Handbell Musicians of America.
 Jeff is certified with the AGO at the Colleague level.
 He works for Mastercard during the day, and is Associate Director of Music and Organist at Historic Trinity Lutheran Church in the Soulard neighborhood of St. Louis City.